Intel sees 2020 revenue above estimates as chip demand recovers

 Intel has doubled down on its core markets such as personal computers and data centres, both of which beat analysts’ fourth-quarter expectations.

-The Santa Clara, California-based chipmaker expects fiscal year 2020 revenue of about $73.5 billion (56 billion pounds), compared with analysts’ average estimate of $72.25 billion, according to IBES data from Refinitiv.
+The Santa Clara, California-based chipmaker expects fiscal year 2020 revenue of about $73.5 billion, compared with analysts’ average estimate of $72.25 billion, according to IBES data from Refinitiv.

 Revenue from Intel’s client computing business, which caters to PC makers and is still the biggest contributor to sales, rose 2% to $10 billion in the fourth quarter, beating FactSet estimates of $9.74 billion.